 -Theaster Gates, Director of Arts and Public Life, University of Chicago

 "It is so gratifying to watch the Chicago Arts Education Plan making a powerful difference in how the arts effectively put their unique learning tools to work in Chicago schools.
 I see this plan with its groundbreaking coordinating and data collection elements as a model for cities around the country."

 -Damian Woetzel, Director, Aspen Institute Arts Program

 “This is one of those moments in public service that you really cherish: an idea takes shape, grabs hold, becomes a movement and results in actions that change lives.
-Be Creative: A Campaign for Chicago Arts Education is the direct result of the Chicago Cultural Plan we unveiled in October 2012.
+Be Creative: The Campaign for Creative Schools is the direct result of the Chicago Cultural Plan we unveiled in October 2012.
 The one thing that consistently bubbled up at the community meetings where we asked people what they wanted to see in the plan was more arts education in our schools.
-Here we are two years later with a plan firmly in place, and now, thanks to Be Creative, the resources we need to make sure it’s fully implemented.
-The campaign’s tagline says it all: Arts for every student in every grade in every school.
+Here we are two years later with a plan firmly in place, and now, thanks to The Campaign for Creative Schools, the resources we need to make sure it’s fully implemented.
+The Campaign’s tagline says it all: Arts for every student in every grade in every school.
 That’s truly music to my ears.”